bitembassy/fair-rt-raffle/README.md

 ...
 ```

+* If the winner won't respond to us within 2 days or is otherwise unable to claim the prize, we'll go on to the next lowest hash, until we find someone who does.
 * The list of screen names will be determined by the web archive, even if different than what shows up on twitter.
 * In case the textual description of the algorithm results in different ordering than the code, the code wins.
 * If block #555256 is somehow mined before the snapshot, we will use block #555400 instead.